danfindlay1977/content-bin/README.md

 ## to do list

--- basic CRUD operations for videos with tests --ensure gcloud bucket is synced with database
+-- basic CRUD operations for videos with tests --ensure gcloud bucket is synced with database add in update and delete methods -- add express error handling in app.js
+-- controller for upload needs to handle adding mutiple files to the database